jcwill415/Stock_Market_Data_Analysis/README.md

 * <b>Step 11:</b> ML: Create Labels
 * <b>Step 12:</b> ML Algorithm: Mapping Relationships for Stock Prices

+## The New API (mplfinance)
+There is a new matplotlib finance (mplfinance) API that has made creating financial plots easier.
+Some of the updates include automatic features for the user, and improved interacing with Pandas DataFrames.
+* Note: This repository is using both modules (the old and new matplotlib/mplfinance APIs), because I am working to update the candlestick charts in the script.
+* For more information on the old API, please see below.

+The conventional way to import the new API is as follows:

+    import mplfinance as mpf
+The most common usage is then to call

+    mpf.plot(data)
+where data is a Pandas DataFrame object containing Open, High, Low and Close data, with a Pandas DatetimeIndex.

+Details on how to call the new API can be found below under Basic Usage, as well as in the jupyter notebooks in the examples folder.

+I am very interested to hear from you regarding what you think of the new mplfinance, plus any suggestions you may have for improvement.
+You can reach me at dgoldfarb.github@gmail.com or, if you prefer, provide feedback or a ask question on our issues page.
 ## <b> RESOURCES:</b>

 365 Careers (2020).
 Python for Finance: Investment Fundamentals & Data Analytics